SayanInf/Python_Tkinter_GUI/README.md

 # Python_Tkinter_GUI
-This are some simple GUI Programs created by me when I first learned how to make Graphic User Interfaces.
+These are some simple GUI Programs created by me when I first learned how to make Graphic User Interfaces.
 Obviously, I loved it in the first sight. :grinning:

 >Software 1 - Calculator